dart-lang/leak_tracker/doc/USAGE.md

 We recommend to have auto-snapshotting off by default, with possibility to enable it via command line arguments in case of reported memory issues.

+## Configure autosnapshotting

 ## Analyse snapshots

-TODO (polina-c): add link to DevTools help section.
+TODO (polina-c): enable snapshot analysis.

 ## Auto-snapshotting limitations